codezoo-ltd/arduino-ME310G1-library/README.md

-# ME310G1 / Charlie official communication library for Arduino
+# CodeZoo ME310G1 Modem official communication library for Arduino

-Code library for Arduino projects using ME310G1 devices (for example, on [Charlie Board](https://github.com/telit/arduino-charlie) )
+Code Library forked the Telit Charlie Arduino Library([Charlie Arduino Library](https://github.com/telit/arduino-me310-library) and ported it to work with the CodeZoo ME310G1 Modem.
+We modified the library and examples to work with Arduino UNO R4 and excluded examples that don't work due to different hardware environments from the Charlie board.

 ## Contents